dimitra4/RRML/docs/index.md

 - Query logic, functions, and aggregations
 - Validation constraints

-These specifications are automatically validated and transformed into executable code through a **template-based code generation pipeline**.
-The result is a set of fully functional API components—resources, repositories, mappers, and query builders—aligned with the existing backend.
+These language is automatically validated and transformed into executable code through a **template-based code generation pipeline**.
+The result is a set of fully functional API components —resources, repositories, mappers, and query builders— aligned with the existing backend.

 ---

-## Why use RRMS?
+## Why use RRMS

 - **Reduce boilerplate**: eliminate repetitive coding of endpoints.
 - **Consistency by design**: endpoints follow the same structure and rules.